-Now tele-abortion, or medical abortion via teleconsultation, is available to women living in Victoria, New South Wales, Queensland, Western Australia and Tasmania.
+Now tele-abortion, or medical abortion via teleconsultation, is available to women living in Victoria, New South Wales, Queensland, Western Australia, Northern Territory and Tasmania.

 This means that women in early pregnancy can access a safe and affordable non-surgical abortion without having to travel to a clinic.

 Tele-abortion improves access and affordability for women in rural areas and for those who prefer to not attend a clinic.